International Program Director

 Tzeporah lives in Vancouver with her husband Chris Hatch and her two sons Forrest and Quinn.

-Tzeporah re-joined Stand as Deputy Director in May 2018.
+Tzeporah re-joined Stand as International Program Director in May 2018.